The $136K job that no one wants

 "Even though we know our kids are a bit demanding, they really are lovely children once you get to know them and I'm just hoping we can find someone willing to fulfil their requests," the parents continued.

-The successful applicant will be paid well above the average UK salary, which is around A$49,000.
+The successful applicant will be paid well above the average UK salary, which is around $54,000.

-In comparison, nannies trained at England's exclusive Norland College — regarded as one of the world's top schools for child carers, and which counts royal nanny Maria Teresa Turrion Borrallo among its alumni — have an average starting salary of just A$55,000, while the average salary for nursery jobs in the UK is around A$34,000.
+In comparison, nannies trained at England's exclusive Norland College — regarded as one of the world's top schools for child carers, and which counts royal nanny Maria Teresa Turrion Borrallo among its alumni — have an average starting salary of just $60,000, while the average salary for nursery jobs in the UK is around $37,000.

 The successful jobseeker will also get their own private living quarters including their own bathroom and bedroom, and on top of the children's demands, will also be required to take the children to and from school each day as well as "help the kids with their homework/do it for them".